MandeepAasiya/Todo_RoR/README.md

 # Starting the website -

 * download the code and open it in terminal.
-* bundle install
+* run "bundle install"
-* rails db:migrate
+* run "rails db:migrate"
 * open http://localhost:3000/ in browser.